For the normal learner practical driving test, you will need to know how to perform four standard manoeuvres, each involving reversing your vehicle:

-Your examiner will randomly select two of these manoeuvres for you to perform on your driving test.
+Your examiner will randomly select one of these manoeuvres for you to perform on your driving test.

-Your Instructor will help you develop the necessary skills to perform each manoeuvre correctly.
+Your Instructor will help you develop the necessary skills to perform each manoeuvre safely and correctly.
 Each manoeuvre will require careful vehicle control whilst taking effective observations to deal with other road users and pedestrians.
-The manoeuvres are typically introduced / practiced in the order listed above as each subsequent manoeuvre builds on the skills previously learnt.
+The manoeuvres are typically introduced / practiced in the order of difficulty as each subsequent manoeuvre builds on the skills previously learnt.